 Coronavirus update: If your finances have been affected by the outbreak and you need support, the Government has issued the following advice: Coronavirus and claiming benefits.
 You may also have become eligible for Council Tax Support.
 For all our Coronavirus updates press here.

-Universal Credit is a new working age benefit introduced by the Government to help with your living costs.
+Universal Credit is a new working age benefit introduced by the Government to help with your living and housing costs.

 Universal Credit replaces six existing benefits: